chrisdcs/Computer-Vision/README.md

 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
 -->

+# Computer_Vision
+ The project for collecting CV algorithms that I know, which is always something I wanted to do.
+(Note this is still a ReadMe template, more mateirials to come...)

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]
 [![Stargazers][stars-shield]][stars-url]